KaihuiLiang/disease_stigma/README.md

 ## Repository layout

 The repository is organized by function under the `scripts/` directory; shared inputs live in `data/`.
+Run each script as a module from the repository root (for example, `python -m scripts.scoring.WriteStigmaScores_CleanedUp --help`) so that relative imports work consistently after merges.

 * `scripts/corpus/prepare_corpus_from_csv.py`: Convert CSV corpora into yearly pickled article lists.
 * `scripts/training/TrainingPhraser_CleanedUp.py`: Train phrase models on 3-year windows.